agalue/opennms-drift-kubernetes/README.kops.md

 kops delete cluster --yes
 ```

-The first 2 commands will trigger the removal of the Route 53 entries associated with the ingresses and the Kafka ELB.
-The last will take care of the rest (including the PVCs).
+The first 2 commands will trigger the removal of the Route 53 entries associated with the ingresses.
+The last will take care of the kubernetes resources (including the PVCs).